-Liposuction is a contouring procedure to banish unwanted excess fat from specific areas of the body, especially the abdomen, buttocks, hips, thighs and upper arms.
+Lipo is a contouring procedure to banish unwanted excess fat from specific areas of the body, especially the abdomen, buttocks, hips, thighs and upper arms.
 It is a safe, effective way to achieve a sleeker shape that is in greater harmony with the rest of your body.

 This procedure has become one of the most commonly performed cosmetic procedures.
 At Aesthetic Surgical Images, you can rest assured that our entire staff of caring professionals will treat you with personalized attention.
-In your initial consultation, one of our plastic surgeons will discuss your goals, address any concerns and even help you visualize realistic results using a state-of-the-art computer imaging system.
+In your initial liposuction Omaha consultation, one of our plastic surgeons will discuss your goals, address any concerns and even help you visualize realistic results using a state-of-the-art computer imaging system.
 Learn more about this procedure by reviewing our list of Frequently Asked Questions.

 What is tumescent liposuction?